In-app message reporting

 Here are some key in-app message metrics you may see in your analytics.
 To see the definitions of all in-app message metrics used in Braze, refer to our Report Metrics Glossary.

-Term | Definition |
+Term Definition

-Body clicks | Occurs when a user clicks on the message itself, and not one of the buttons. |
+Body Clicks* Occurs when a user clicks on the message itself and not one of the buttons.
+This only applies to messages created with the traditional editor.

-Button 1 and Button 2 clicks | The percentage of recipients that pressed that specific button. |
+Button 1 and Button 2 Clicks The percentage of recipients that pressed that specific button.

-Unique impressions | The total number of people who actually received and viewed the in-app message.
-If a user receives the message twice, they are only counted as one user. |
+Unique Impressions The total number of people who actually received and viewed the in-app message.
+If a user receives the message twice within 24 hours, only one impression is counted that day.

-Impressions | The number of users whose devices reported that the message has been delivered.
-If a user receives the message twice, they are counted twice. |
+Total Impressions The number of users whose devices reported that the message had been delivered.
+If a user receives the message twice, they are counted twice.

-Historical Performance
+Historical performance

 The Historical Performance panel allows you to view the metrics from the Message Performance panel as a graph over time.
 Use the filters at the top of the panel to modify the stats and channels shown in the graph.
 The time range of this graph will always mirror the time range specified at the top of the page.